DENICeG/cent7-STIG/README.md

 Centos 7 DISA STIG
 ================

 Configure Centos 7 machine to be DISA STIG compliant.
-CAT I CAT II and CAT III findings will be corrected by default.
+CAT I and CAT II findings will be corrected by default.
 Findings can be enabled/disabled by setting the appropriate variable to enable those playbooks.
+CAT III was not used or modified by DENIC eG in this fork, so it might work or not.

 ### WARNING
  There is no STIG for RHEL/Centos 7 yet, it is still in draft form... this playbook is based off the published RHEL6 STIG, and attempts to apply that to a Centos 7 system.